 That means that custom SSL certificates can be used on a multi-tenant system like a CDN without having to consume scarce dedicated IPv4 address space, a necessity for a truly scalable secure web.

-Highwinds' newly unveiled SNI support means that our customers can genuinely secure the traffic of their own domains in a cost effective manner and without having to rely on a shared certificate.
+Highwinds' SNI support means that users can genuinely secure the traffic of their own domains in a cost effective manner and without having to rely on a shared certificate.

-While laying the groundwork for the SNI capability, we thought it would be interesting to look at how much of the web could be effectively covered just by offering an SNI secured domain.
-From our empirical testing, over 99% of ALL SSL connections originated from environments with full SNI support, and for some of our customers SNI support represented as high as 99.98% of their connections.
+Over 99% of ALL SSL connections originated from environments with full SNI support, and for some of our users, SNI support represented as high as 99.98% of their connections.